-After careful evaluation, GEICO earned a 9.5 out of 10.0 for industry reputation and a 9.0 for coverage, cost and customer experience.
+After careful evaluation, GEICO earned a 9.8 out of 10.0 for industry reputation, an 8.5 for coverage, a 9.4 for cost, and a 9.0 for customer experience.
 This gives the company an overall 9.1 rating.
 You can get discounts from GEICO for being a good student, having multiple vehicles or policies or having a new vehicle.

 USAA: Best Military Provider

-USAA earned a 9.0 for industry reputation, customer experience and cost, along with an 8.5 for coverage.
-This led to an overall rating of 8.9.
+USAA earned a 9.3 for industry reputation and customer experience, a 10.0 for cost, along with a 9.5 for coverage.
+This led to an overall rating of 9.6.
 USAA also offers discounts for good students, low annual mileage, families, bundling policies and military installation.

 FAQ: Can I Get Car Insurance for Just Three Months?